botanical/til/ruby_attr_reader.md

 #### Ruby's attr_reader

+A getter method in Ruby retrieves the value  of an instance variable from an object.
+They are useful when you want to retrieve a value and perform an additional computation with that value.
+If you simply want to retrieve the value, however, there is a better alternative: **attr_reader**!

-`attr_reader` is a Ruby method that you can use to share instance variables instead of creating many getter methods.
+`attr_reader` is a Ruby method that you can use to share instance variables.
+Using `attr_reader` is especially useful when you want to read the values of a Class that has many instance variables

 Here is an example of it's utility in depth: